buttonwoodcx/bcx-aurelia-dnd/src/tutorial/re-order-list-part1.md

 Re-ordering a list is probably the most common use case that leads you to this project.

-If you have read all the pages before this one, there is no more secret for how to implemented it.
+If you have read all the pages before this one, there is no more secret about how to implement it.

 ## (deprecated) List with fixed item height